Pasifika-Web3-Tech-Hub/pasifika-fe/README.md

 As a Bitcoin sidechain, RSK allows us to work with RBTC (Bitcoin on RSK) while leveraging the programmability of smart contracts.
 Our treasury was initially seeded with 27,281 RIF tokens received from the RSK Hactivator program, showcasing the real-world support this technology brings to Pacific innovation.

 ### Arbitrum: Optimistic Rollups for Broader Integration
-Arbitrum's optimistic rollup technology gives us additional scaling options and ensures our platform remains connected to the broader Ethereum ecosystem, expanding opportunities for Pacific Islanders.
+Arbitrum's optimistic rollup technology gives us additional scaling options and ensures our platform remains connected to the broader Web3 ecosystem, expanding opportunities for Pacific Islanders through interoperable blockchain solutions.

 ## Building a Community Owned Financial System